remains a popular myth that Worship Songs cannot be played on the organ;

-They can of course, but you may need to change your style somewhat.
+They can of course, but be prepared to change your style somewhat...

 you are used to soloing on a stop on the Great, or Choir if you have